pilsprog/skyport-logic/docs/PROTOCOL.md

 ------

 If the server encounters an error, either due to an invalid protocol command, or due to an invalid move, it will send back an error object.
+The server may disconnect the AI that provoked the error, depending on the severity.

 Example:

-    > {"error":"You need to send a hanshake first"}
+    > {"error":"You need to send a handshake first"}

 Error messages are not machine-readable and mainly meant for human debugging.
+Hence the exact error-messages are not documented and may change.
+An AI should never rely on some behaviour that provokes an error from the server.